yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    NOTE: A range of 10**15 is comparable to the diameter of the earth vs. the separation of two bonded atoms.

+   As of version 5.0, the default for processing K-nearest-neighbor request is to search in nested annuli.
+For KNN searches on high dimension spaces or spaces with expensive distance calculations, this is the best choice.
+   However, flags are provided to revert to the version 4.0 spherical KNN search if desired.
+See NTF_SphericalKNN in TNear.h and CNTF_SKNN in CNearTree.h.

      ----------------------------------------------------------------------

      ----------------------------------------------------------------------